KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

 # Goals

-Use Infrastructure-as-code tools to create multiple VMs on various Proxmox nodes.
+The overall goal is to use Infrastructure-as-code tools to create multiple VMs on various Proxmox nodes.
 Eventually, these VMs will run a Kubernetes cluster.

- - VMs are created (and destroyed) using a single command.
- - Minimize manual steps.

-## Non-Goals

-There really is only one non-goal - Persistent Storage.
+Theses VMs should be created (and destroyed) using a single command.
+Manual steps need to be kept to a minimum and should only have to be done once, regardless of how many times the VMs are (re)created.
+Importantly, having persistent storage for these VMs is a non-issue.
 None of the (planned) Kubernetes services need persistent storage, so that will be a project for another day.

 # Other Tools Considered